darkrelics/eidolon-engine/documentation/incremental-requirements.md

 - **Wounds and Healing**:
   - Combat damage creates wounds using MUD damage system
+  - Each wound is stored as a map with DamageType and HealAt timestamp fields
+  - Health is calculated dynamically as: `Health = MaxHealth - len(wounds)`
   - Wounds heal based on real-time (bashing: 15min, lethal: 6hr, aggravated: 7d)
+  - Healing is evaluated at the beginning of each segment (wounds with expired HealAt timestamps are removed)
   - Character entering either mode retains all active wounds
+  - Character states persist across modes:
+    - Standing: Health > 0
+    - Unconscious: Health = 0 with at least one bashing wound
+    - Dead: Health = 0 with only lethal/aggravated wounds
   - Death in either mode requires appropriate resurrection

 - **Inventory Persistence**: